Train Low, Compete High

-After a 10-week training block, the leg that training twice every other day saw a greater resistance to fatigue, an increase in muscle glycogen stores, and an upregulation of key enzymes involved in fat metabolism.
+After a 10-week training block, the leg that training twice every other day saw a greater resistance to fatigue, increased muscle glycogen stores, and an upregulation of key enzymes involved in fat metabolism.
 Despite some limitations in the study, such as using untrained individuals, these were fascinating findings that inspired further work.

-For many years after, there were a collection of studies that looked at the benefits of twice per day training in both running and cycling, where again the second session of the day was with low carbohydrate availability.
-Interestingly, these studies agreed that this method of training led to impressive adaptations in the muscle, but this rarely translated to an improvement in performance.
+For many years after, many studies looked at the benefits of twice per day training in running and cycling.
+Again, the second session of the day was with low carbohydrate availability.
+Interestingly, these studies agreed that this training method led to impressive adaptations in the muscle, but this rarely translated to an improvement in performance.

 These results seemed to come about because the participants in the studies were instructed to perform high-intensity interval training whilst deficient in carbohydrates.
 As this type of activity is almost exclusively fuelled by glucose, the performance drops in the training sessions were quite substantial.
-Despite this, none of the studies found that 'training low' worsened performance during a simulated time trial event.
+None of the studies found that 'training low' worsened performance during a simulated time trial event.

 A further study conducted at Liverpool John Moores University in 2014 found that training low led to 'time-efficient' training adaptations.
 This means that those training low saw as impressive training adaptations as those who always trained with high carbohydrate availability.
-This was realised despite those in the "train low" group performing a much lower training volume.
+Despite those in the "train low" group performing much lower training volume was realised.
 Again though, there was no benefit to performance.

 Learning from the pitfalls of previous investigations, more recent work has employed an approach that has been coined as 'sleep low'.
-This is where athletes complete an exercise session in the evening and restrict carbohydrate feeding after, thereby going to sleep with reduced carbohydrate availability.
+This is where athletes complete an exercise session in the evening and restrict carbohydrate feeding after, thereby sleeping with reduced carbohydrate availability.
 The following morning the athletes perform a low-intensity session in their fasted state.